Cobalt blue tarantula: Description

 The cobalt blue tarantula is a medium-sized tarantula with a leg span around 13 cm.
 It is noted for its iridescent blue legs and light gray prosoma and opisthosoma, the latter of which may contain darker gray chevrons.
 Males and females look the same until the ultimate (final) molt of the males.
 At this point, the male exhibits sexual dimorphism in the form of a light tan or bronze coloration and legginess.
 Additionally, males gain a palpal bulb on the pedipalps and tibial apophyses (mating hooks).
 The female eventually becomes larger than the male and lives years longer.
 The cobalt blue tarantula is a fossorial species and spends nearly all of its time in deep burrows of its own construction.

-The venom of the tarantula is not enough to kill a human, but it can badly sting them and be extremely painful.
+The venom of the tarantula is not enough to kill a human, but bites can be extremely painful.
+In a 2001 case study from Japan, two people bitten by a pet cobalt blue taruntula reported severe pain and inflammation, which went away after several hours.
+One individual experienced stiffness for a few weeks after being bitten.
 The venom contains glutamic acid, at 0.97% concentration.
-Histamine and adenosine were detected at 0.14% and 0.10% with the polyamine spermine noted in trace amounts at 0.002% (Moore et al., 2009).
+Histamine and adenosine were detected at 0.14% and 0.10% with the polyamine spermine noted in trace amounts at 0.002%.